vishnuthumpudi/Task-list-Web-Application/README.md

      3. **Commit your changes**
      4. **Push to the branch**
      5. **Open a pull request.**
-6. **📧 Contact
+6. **📧 Contact**
-If you have any questions or suggestions, feel free to reach out to the repository owner.
+   -If you have any questions or suggestions, feel free to reach out to the repository owner.

-Enjoy using the To-Do List Web Application! 😊**
+   -Enjoy using the To-Do List Web Application! 😊**